googlecreativelab/gemini-demos/multimodal-embeddings/README.md

 ## Get Started

-In addition to the Firebase project, you'll also need an API key for the embedding calls to Gemini so:
+We'll be able to test quickly with some exported Firebase Emulator data so let's dive right in:

 1. [Create a new project](https://firebase.google.com/docs/web/setup) in Firebase that has Functions, Firestore and Storage enabled.
-2. [Get an API key (via the console or AI Studio)](https://aistudio.google.com/app/apikey) for your Gemini calls and then create a `.env` file with your `GEMINI_API_KEY=yourkeyhere` in this directory.
+2. Run `firebase init` within this folder, enabling Firestore, Storage and Emulators to quickly be able to test with emulator data.
-3. Update `/src/lib/consts.ts` with your project info.
+3. Update `/src/lib/consts.ts` with your firebase project info.
-4. `npm i && npm run dev` should now 'work', but you won't have any data to explore until you create some embeddings.

-> Don't have any data to embed?
-We initially used public open source data sets available on places like Kaggle and Hugging Face to test our ideas.
-[This weather dataset](https://www.kaggle.com/datasets/jehanbhathena/weather-dataset) was a great starting place, as it visualizes really nicely.
+4. `npm i && npm run dev:emulate` should now work, building the site and starting the emulators.
+You can test this by visiting [`http://localhost:5173/viz`](http://localhost:5173/viz), which should load in the provided 'Weater' dataset.
+5. Optional - Get a Gemini API key for any Gemini-related extra tasks.

+> `firebase init` creates some files, like `firebase.rc` and some rules for Firestore and Firebase Storage.
+If you run into errors like the 'weather' images not loading in `/viz`, it could be the storage rules being set to 'false' as opposed to something that allows them to be loaded.
+Learn more in the `Visualizing` section below.

 ### Firebase Cloud Function for Embedding Generation